The Heart of the Sierra

 From lakeside camping and picnicking to wilderness solitude, the Sierra National Forest is destination recreation.
 With intensely used and highly developed lakes and the world famous Ansel Adams and John Muir Wildernesses, the Sierra provides the extreme ends of recreation settings.
 These sharp contrasts provide destinations for visitors to escape from the heat and routine urban life, connect with nature, family and friends.

-Settings, Special Places, and Values
+Settings, Special Places and Values

-The Sierra National Forest consists of many beautiful Special Places within each of the niche settings of Wildlands, Lakes Recreation, Scenic Corridors, and Transitional
+The Sierra National Forest consists of many beautiful Special Places within each of the niche settings of Wildlands, Lakes Recreation, Scenic Corridors, and Transitional landscape

 Over a thousand miles of trails are in the Sierra National Forest – enough to keep a hiker, horseback rider or backpacker happy season after season.
 The trails range from well-maintained, groomed walking paths to rocky, rugged, unmaintained routes through the Forest’s highest reaches.
 While most of these trails offer spectacular scenery and solitude, certain trails in the forest are unique enough to have received National recognition.
-Those trails are...more.
+More trail information

 Points of Interest

 While there are many breathtaking Points of Interests on the Sierra National Forest, here is a glimpse of some that offer spectacular scenery and history.
 Points of Interest